minio/operator/docs/minio-job.md

 args:
   name: memes
 ```
-Will do a job like `mc mb myminio/memes --insecure`
+Will do a job like `mc mb myminio/memes`
 ```yaml
 name: add-my-policy
 op: admin/policy/create